OCHA-DAP/hdx-signals/README.md

 The code is structured as below.
 Refer to the directories for specific details.

-- runs: Scripts for actual runs, called in `.github` workflows.
 - [src](src/README.md): All source code for scanning all datasets, generating signals content, sendin emails through Mailchimp, and interacting with the cloud store.
 - [src-static](src-static/README.md): Source code for generating static assets such as